Stumbling on a Huge Discovery

 Hirsch’s parents’ marriage in Radziejow took place in 1865.
 When researching the archival holdings for this town, I had determined that marriage alegata existed for the town of Radziejow for several years, including 1865.
 Moreover, I was able to work out that they were held in the Polish State Archives in the town of Wloclawek.
 I knew exactly what building the record I wanted was in—but it was a continent, an ocean, and half of another continent away.

 The Hunt Begins

-Last November, I was invited to participate in a symposium in Warsaw for Gesher Galicia, one of the most important regional Jewish genealogy societies.
-I presented at the symposium in June 2018 and also attended most of the IAJGS (International Association of Jewish Genealogical Societies) conference, also in Warsaw during the same week.
-The six-day conference was jam-packed with fascinating information, deep insights, amazing speakers, and new friends.
+Last November, I was invited to participate in a symposium in Warsaw for Gesher Galicia, one of the most important regional Jewish genealogy societies (see: link).
+I presented at the symposium in June 2018 (see: link) and also attended most of the IAJGS (International Association of Jewish Genealogical Societies) conference, also in Warsaw during the same week.
+The six-day conference was jam-packed with fascinating information, deep insights, amazing speakers, and new friends (see: link).